julianqz/wustl_docker/README.md

 ## Customized containers for computational immunology

-See `build_commands.sh` for version info. v0.1.1 is the main container version being used. v0.2.0 will be used for future projects.
+See `build_commands.sh` for version info.

+* v0.1.1 is the main container version being used.
+* v0.2.0 will be used for future projects.

 Within each container, installed versions are recorded at `work/docker_build_info.txt`.

+For general use by the public, use the pull commands listed under [`4)`](https://github.com/julianqz/wustl_docker#4-presto--cimm-container-with-igblast-and-igblast-ready-imgt-ig-references).

 ### 1) Base container